WRITING OUT OF THE PARALLEL PROJECT

 This is important and I realise it is an opportunity to say what I do, in different ways to different people.
 It is scary the realise that this also makes a long-lasting impression in terms of how I am seen by others, that first impression.
 I mostly tell people that I study Fine Arts.
 I should find the space to see that this pitch should mostly be about my WHY, but also be able to intrigue the listener to ask more about my work – to create interest in my work.

 Experimenting and Reflection

-Below are some ideas in different text colour and background to stand out at different options I could use:
+Below are some ideas in different text colours and backgrounds to stand out as different options I could use:

 I work with mixed media and do paintings and drawings with materials like charcoal, paint, clay, and ink and also like to make objects.
 My main ideas and concerns are about human and non-human interactions, currently, I work on a mushroom project which is very exciting and will lead to an online exhibition with fellow students.

 When I paint, draw or make art, I like to think and explore; currently, I work on fungi and it reminds me of my connections and interdependence as a social being.

 I currently study Fine arts and enjoy developing my artistic ideas with different materials, such as charcoal, paint and/or clay.

 I am a mature Fine Arts student and love to explore different media.
 I work mostly with Charcoal, Oil Paint and Soft Pastels, and my work is about human and non-human interaction.
 I would also like to make more 3d sculptures, currently, I enjoy working with clay.

 When I make art it is mostly because I am inquisitive and like to explore ideas and different media.
 I see this as my visual language which I am developing as a mature art student with OCA, London.

 I study fine arts and have become comfortable sharing my work on Instagram.
 I write a blog and have a website, which shows mainly my work for the course, as well as my learning.
 My work is mostly explorative and I use different materials to make art.